erdogant/bnlearn/docs/source/Continuous Data.rst

 Modelling Continuous Datasets
 =========================================

-LiNGAM Example
+LiNGAM-based Methods
 *********************

+Bnlearn includes LiNGAM-based methods which do the estimation of Linear, Non-Gaussian Acyclic Model from observed data.
+It assumes non-Gaussianity of the noise terms in the causal model.
+Various methods are developed and published for which Bnlearn includes two methods: ICA-based LiNGAM [1]_, DirectLiNGAM [2]_.
+The following three are not included VAR-LiNGAM [3]_, RCD [4]_, and CAM-UV [5]_.

+..
+[1] Shimizu, S., Hoyer, P. O., Hyvarinen, A., Kerminen, A., & Jordan, M. (2006).
+A linear non-Gaussian acyclic model for causal discovery.
+Journal of Machine Learning Research, 7(10).
+..
+[2] Shimizu, S., Inazumi, T., Sogawa, Y., Hyvarinen, A., Kawahara, Y., Washio, T., ... & Bollen, K. (2011).
+DirectLiNGAM: A direct method for learning a linear non-Gaussian structural equation model.
+The Journal of Machine Learning Research, 12, 1225-1248.
+..
+[3] Hyvarinen, A., Zhang, K., Shimizu, S., & Hoyer, P. O. (2010).
+Estimation of a structural vector autoregression model using non-gaussianity.
+Journal of Machine Learning Research, 11(5).
+..
+[4] Maeda, T. N., & Shimizu, S. (2020, June).
+RCD: Repetitive causal discovery of linear non-Gaussian acyclic models with latent confounders.
+In International Conference on Artificial Intelligence and Statistics (pp. 735-745).
+PMLR.
+..
+[5] Maeda, T. N., & Shimizu, S. (2021).
+Causal Additive Models with Unobserved Variables.
+UAI.

 To demonstrate how the LiNGAM works, it is best to do it with a small toy example.

-Here's the improved version of the text:

 Let's create test data containing six variables.

 The goal of this dataset is to demonstrate the contribution of different variables and their causal impact on other variables.
 All variables must be consistent, as in any other dataset.
 The sample size is set to n=1000 with a uniform distribution.
 If the number of samples is much smaller, say in the tens, the method becomes less reliable due to insufficient information to determine causality.